gavinceldridge/Google-Nest-Auto-Temp-Controller/README.md

 - [Open Weather API](https://openweathermap.org/current)

 ## Current Goals:
+- Add text notifications using [Twilio](https://www.twilio.com/)
-- Make it adoptable for others
+- Make it easily adoptable for others (even the non-tech oriented)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.